micro-manager/pycro-manager/docs/source/calling_java.rst

 Calling Micro-manager Java ("Studio") API
 ================================================

 ``pycromanager`` provides a way to control the Java/Beanshell APIs of micromanager through Python.
 In some cases it may be run existing `beanshell scripts <https://micro-manager.org/wiki/Example_Beanshell_scripts>`_ with little to no modifcation.
-Check out the `Java documentation <https://valelab4.ucsf.edu/~MM/doc-2.0.0-gamma/mmstudio/org/micromanager/Studio.html>`_ for this API for more information.
+The `Java documentation <https://valelab4.ucsf.edu/~MM/doc-2.0.0-gamma/mmstudio/org/micromanager/Studio.html>`_ for this API provides more information.
 Setting the ``convert_camel_case`` option to ``False`` here may be especially useful, because it keeps the function names in the Java convention of ``camelCaseCapitalization`` rather than automatically converting to the Python convention of ``names_with_underscores``.